OriolFernandezPena/OriolFernandezPena.github.io/_pages/logistic_regression.md

 weight: 1
 ---

-Check the full project [here](https://github.com/OriolFernandezPena/LogisticRegressionFromScratch)
+Check the full project and the code [here](https://github.com/OriolFernandezPena/LogisticRegressionFromScratch)

 Implementing algorithms from scratch is one of the best ways to understand what's going on when we use them.
 Just plug in the scikit-learn implementation shouldn't be enough.